Internet in the United Kingdom: World Wide Web

 In 1989, Tim Berners-Lee, working at CERN in Switzerland, wrote a proposal for "a large hypertext database with typed links".
 The following year, he specified HTML, the hypertext language, and HTTP, the protocol.
 These concepts became a world-wide information system known as the World Wide Web (WWW).
 Operating on the Internet, it allows documents to be created for reading or accessing services with connections to other documents or services, accessed by clicking on hypertext links, enabling the user to navigate from one document or service to another.
 Nicola Pellow worked with Berners-Lee and Robert Cailliau on the WWW project at CERN.

-BT (British Telecommunications plc) began using the WWW in 1991 during a collaborative project called the Oracle Alliance Program.
+British Telecom began using the WWW in 1991 during a collaborative project called the Oracle Alliance Program.
 It was founded in 1990 by Oracle Corporation, based in California, to provide information for its corporate partners and about those partners.
 BT became involved in May 1991.
 File sharing was required as part of the program and, initially, floppy disks were sent through the post.
 Then in July 1991 access to the Internet was implemented by BT network engineers using the BT packet switching network.
 A link was established from Ipswich to London for access to the Internet backbone.
 The first file transfers made via a NeXT-based WWW interface were completed in October 1991.

 The BBC registered with the DDN-NIC in 1989, establishing Internet access via Brunel University where bbc.co.uk was registered through JANET NRS and the BBC's first website went online in 1994.
 Other early websites which went online in 1993 hosted in the UK included JumpStation, which was the first WWW search engine hosted at the University of Stirling in Scotland; The Internet Movie Database, hosted by the computer science department of Cardiff University in Wales; and Kent Anthropology, one of the first social science sites (one of the first 200 web servers).
 The Web brought many social and commercial uses to the Internet which was previously a network for academic institutions.
 It began to enter everyday use in 1993-4.

 An early attempt to provide access to the Web on television was being developed in 1995.

-Dial-up
+Dial-up Internet access

-Pipex was established in 1990 and began providing dial-up Internet access in March 1992, the UK's first commercial Internet provider.
-By November 1993 Pipex provided Internet service to 150 customer sites.
-One of its first customers was Demon Internet which popularised dial up modem-based internet access in the UK.
-Other commercial Internet service providers, and web-hosting companies aimed at businesses and individuals, developed in the 1990s.
-By May 1998 Demon Internet had 180,000 subscribers.
+Pipex was established in 1990 and began providing dial-up Internet access in March 1992, the UK's first commercial Internet service provider (ISP).
+One of its first customers that year was Demon Internet, which popularised dial up modem-based internet access in the UK.
+By November 1993, Pipex provided Internet service to 150 customer sites.
+EUnet GB was founded as a commercial ISP in 1993 by a group of academics.
+Other ISPs and web-hosting companies, aimed at businesses and individuals, developed in the 1990s.
+In May 1998, Demon Internet had 180,000 subscribers.

 This narrowband service has been almost entirely replaced by the new broadband technologies, and is now generally only used as a backup.
 BT trialled its first ISDN 'broadband' connection in 1992.
 The first commercial service was available from Telewest in 2000.